 Martha's Vineyard - Martha's Vineyard Online can guide you to beaches and scenic spots at this vacation location famously enjoyed by a number of U.S. Presidents.

-Nantucket - Nantucket.net's beaches page features 16 beaches with site descriptions, photographs, and information on whether there are lifeguards and what the swimming conditions are.
+Nantucket - Nantucket.net's beaches page provides site descriptions, photographs, and information on area beaches, including whether there are lifeguards and what the swimming conditions are.

 Comprehensive Coverage for the Complete Coast - CZM's Coast Guide Online allows you to make personalized maps to beaches, rocky shores, boat ramps, and other shoreline sites open to the public all along the coast of the Commonwealth using Google Earth.
 The MassVacation.com beaches page also lets you search for beaches by location and amenity.